nmattei/cmps3160/_projects/FinalTutorial.md

 ### Submission

 You should submit the notebook through [Canvas](https://tulane.instructure.com/).
-The first cell of your notebook in the markdown **must be a clickable link to the webpage and the webpage must be live**.
+The first cell of your notebook in the markdown **must be a clickable link to the webpage and the webpage must be publically readable on the internet (i.e, live)**.
 That is: the first cell of your notebook must be a markdown cell with a hyperlink to the generated webpage up at `yourname.github.io`.
 If this is not correct you will lose points.

-*If you do this in a group, both students must submit the notebook through Canvas but it should be the same notebook.
+*Both students in the group must submit the notebook through Canvas but it should be the same notebook.
 Both students should have the same data uploaded to the site.*

-### Scoring Rubric (25 Points)
+### Scoring Rubric (50 Points)
+* (10 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.
+Your notebook is correct and contains the required links.
-* 10 Points: Website is up, link was submitted and is correct.
+* (10 Points) *Website*: Website is up, link was submitted and is correct.
 Notebook is professional and clean, the names of the group members, a title for the project, and other good practices as this is *publicly posted*.
-* 15 Points: Project plan is in place, relevant data is identified and links are provided, there are draft questions or hypothesis that the student is going to explore.
+* (10 Points) *Project Plan*: Project plan is in place, relevant data is identified and links are provided, there are draft questions or hypothesis that the student is going to explore.
+* (20 Points) *Data Collection*: Data set(s) are loaded correctly using web scraping or other techniques.
+The data is imported and tidy according to the principles discussed in class.
+Dtypes

 ----

-## Milestone 2: Extraction, Transform, and Load (ETL) + Exploratory Data Analysis (EDA) - Nov.
-12, 2019.
+## Milestone 2: Extraction, Transform, and Load (ETL) + Exploratory Data Analysis (EDA) - 10/29/2020.

 Your notebook from Part 1 but expanded to include the data being loaded and parsed into shape using the principles of tidy data discussed in class.
 This is to show that you have figured out how to get the data into your system.